manu-jimenez/manu-jimenez.github.io/_posts/2017-01-26-Wang-Landau-for-joint-DOS.md

 ---
 layout: post
-title: "Joint density of states by Wang-Landau multicanonical sampling"
+title: "Wang-Landau algorithm for joint density of states"
 date: 2017-01-25
 ---

-***

 In this notebook I provide an implementation of a Wang-Landau algorithm for computing a bivariate joint density of states (DOS) in an integer valued configuration space.